userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 For this how-to, we are going to create a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
 We're focusing on version 23.08.5, released in February 2024, as this was the final release to support Qt 5.

 Snaps are defined in a single YAML file named *snapcraft.yaml*.
 Our version of *snapcraft.yaml* is below.
-We'll go through this file line by line.
+We'll break this file down.

 [details=Our snapcraft.yaml for KCalc]
 ```yaml